RaghavSaboo159/Building-Chunker/Timeline.md

 # Timeline

-## 2-7th March
+## 2-10th March : FrontEnd Focus

-1. Decide the routes, base code structure
+1. Decided the routes, base code structure
 2. Basic Design for the Website.
-3. Finish everything but the experiment itself definitievly.
+3. Finished everything but the experiment
-4. Plan the experiment
-5. Quizzes

-## 8-14th March
+4. Experiment Planning finished.

+## 11-13th March: Backend Focus

+1. Flask Integration Complete
+> The basic routing of the flask app is done

+## 14-16th March: Database Focus

+1. News Forum to be made.
+Database planning already done
+2. Add the 404 page.
-1. Experiment
+3. Test the Experiment
-2. Forum
-3. Continuous Integration
+4. Improve readability